reiki-lab/reiki-lab/README.md

 - 👋 Hi, I’m @reiki-lab
-- 👀 I’m interested in ... meditation, naps, japanese stationary
+- 👀 I’m interested in ... meditation, naps, coffee
-- 🌱 I’m currently learning ... dev things
+- 🌱 I’m currently learning ... dev things!
-- 💞️ I’m looking to collaborate on ... fun web3 projects
+- 💞️ I’m looking to collaborate on ... fun projects
 - 📫 How to reach me ... send me a message

 <!---